slack-samples/deno-reverse-string/README.md

 The main file that handles the generation of your app's manifest is the `manifest.ts` file.
 So far it supports defining `functions`, `types`, and `datastores`.
-To define the runtime logic for functions, the `source_file` parameter should be set to the file where that logic is defined and exported as default.
+To define the runtime logic for functions, the `source_file` parameter should be set as a relative path from your project root to the file where that logic is defined and exported as default.
 The `functions/reverse.ts` file has a simple sample.
 After you create a new function, make sure you add it to the `Manifest` object in `manifest.ts` and point to your new function runtime log file.

 ## Setup